finalyards/ZOO-esp32/tof/vl_api/README.md

 $ cargo build --release --features=single,distance_mm,defmt,vl53l8cx --example single-emb
 ```

->[!NOTE]
->
 >To use the example against VL53L5CX board, you'll naturally change the feature to `vl53l5cx`.
-These guide the underlying ULD library to do the right thing.
+These features steer the underlying `vl_uld` library and enable/disable some sensor specific features (e.g. only L8 has the `SYNC` pin for syncing multisensor scans).

 ### Multiple boards